george-hawkins/mjx-donkey-car/README.md

 Note: as shown above Betaflight and iNav support the V4, while ArduPilot only currently has support for the V3.
 The V3 is still available but according to reviews of the V4, it corrects several noticeable issues with the V3.

 SpeedyBee [F405 V4](https://www.unmannedtechshop.co.uk/product/speedybee-f405-v4-flight-controller/) from Unmanned Tech.

+**Note:** the SpeedyBee [F405 WING](https://www.speedybee.com/speedybee-f405-wing-app-fixed-wing-flight-controller/) looks very interesting - it's got WiFi built in (so, you wouldn't need an external ESP32 board), it can take 2S in (so, no need for a 12V step-up regulator) and it's got two 5V BECs - one for the low current devices, like the RX, and one, which can handle 4.5A continuous, for servos (tho' for an RC car setup it seems a waste to route that to the single servo - it might be better used for the companion computer with an external 6V BEC for the servo).
+See also the Painless360 [review](https://www.youtube.com/watch?app=desktop&v=0ganE1qzg3Q).

+Matek also have something similar - the [F405-WING-V2](http://www.mateksys.com/?portfolio=f405-wing-v2) but without the WiFi board (and about US$10 more expensive).

 ESC
 ---